Airbus A220: Operational history

 During the height of the COVID-19 pandemic, the number of flights on many routes was reduced by more than 80% over the same period in 2019.
 The A220's features made it popular with airlines, as they preferred smaller aircraft with similar range and economic performance as larger ones, in order to keep the load factor high enough.
 Delta grounded their 62 A320s, for example, but continued to sell flights on their 31 A220-100 models and Swiss only operated 30% of their A320s but maintained flights on 45% of their 29 A220s.
 Between May and December 2020, airBaltic operated all its flights with its A220-300s to minimize complexity.

-On 31 December 2020, JetBlue Airways took delivery of its first A220-300 from a total order of 70 aircraft to replace its Embraer 190 fleet.
+By November, the global A220 fleet of 135 aircraft had completed more than 295,000 flights over 440,000 block hours on more than 400 routes to 225 destinations with a daily utilisation of up to 18 hours and 13 legs per day.
+On 31 December, JetBlue took delivery of its first A220-300 from a total order of 70 aircraft.
+The second US operator of A220 family aircraft began its revenue flight from Boston Logan International Airport to Tampa International Airport and expected around 30% lower direct operating cost per seat than its E190 fleet to be replaced, which came from both fuel and non-fuel savings.
+JetBlue configured its A220-300 with 140 seats and an expanded width of 18.6 in, including ViaSat-2 connectivity.